codereached/openstack-compute-api/README.md

 are a number of subresources and collections of subresources that are attached to a server resource.
 This group describes operations on the server and these subresources.

+When launched, the ID of a server template is provided.
+This ID is the UUID identifier of a base disk image, a bootable volume, or a snapshot of a server that is used as the basis of the server that is launched.

+> **Note**: The OpenStack Compute API does not actually expose the server
+> template resource.
+Server template resources are exposed by the OpenStack
+> Image and OpenStack Block Storage APIs (images/ and volumes/ respectively).

 Each server has a *power_state* attribute, which is a string with one of the following values: